 FREN 1001.
 Elementary French I. 3-0-3 Units.

 Instructs in the basic principles of French pronunciation and in the fundamentals of grammar and sentence structure.
-Emphasizes the development of speaking, writing, reading, and listening skills and introduces students to the culture, history, and geography of Spanish-speaking regions.(F,S)
+Emphasizes the development of speaking, writing, reading, and listening skills and introduces students to the culture, history, and geography of French-speaking regions.(F,S)

 FREN 1002.
 Elementary French II.
 3-0-3 Units.